Table of Contents

 Preparing for the Bar Exam

 When studying for the bar exam, you’ll need to make sure you create the proper environment.
 You’ll need to have a quiet place that’s free from distraction and create set study hours.
-You already know how to do this—it isn’t any different than when you’re studying for finals.
+You already know how to do this—it isn’t any different from when you’re studying for finals.
 But when you’re studying all day for weeks on end, it’s easy to get lax.
 You might start “studying” from the couch while the TV is on or texting everyone in your contact list while a video lesson is playing.
 To be successful on the bar exam you have to study efficiently every single day.
 This requires an element of self-control.
 Distractions will abound all summer; it’s up to you to maintain your focus.

 How Long Does It Take to Prepare for the Bar Exam?